Wright & Wright partner Clare Wright has been shortlisted for the 2015 Woman Architect of the Year Award

-I discovered great buildings like the Glasgow School of Art and Gillespie Kidd & Coia’s St Bride’s Church, East Kilbride.
-I found drawing deeply satisfying and was interested in and excited by ideas.
+Why architecture I discovered great buildings like the Glasgow School of Art and Gillespie Kidd & Coia’s St Bride’s Church, East Kilbride.
+I found drawing deeply satisfying and was intensely interested in spatial ideas.

-There is a balance between being obliging and promoting self-interest, which many women find difficult to manage.
+Advice to aspiring female architects Many women find it difficult to manage the balance between being obliging and promoting self-interest.
 Be as straightforward about things as you can.